eduvpn/documentation/HA.md

 2. Node

 The "Portal" handles the Web UI, User Authentication, OAuth API for the VPN applications and service configuration.

-The "Node" is responsible for configuring the VPN software, i.e. OpenVPN and WireGuard, reporting to the Portal and handling the VPN connections.
+The "Node" is responsible for configuring the VPN software, i.e. OpenVPN and WireGuard, reporting to the Portal and handling the VPN connections themselves.

 ```
 .-----------------------------------------------.